wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 Notes on the configuration above:

 * The `wallarm_application` directive is used for defining both tenants themselves and their applications.
+* Specifying these directives is only a part of how tenants and their applications are defined [in node version 3.6](https://docs.wallarm.com/3.6/waf-installation/multi-tenant/configure-accounts/).

 **In the 4.0 this should be rewritten as follows:**